redhat-cip/rpmfactory/README.md

 # Additions to Software Factory to build/store RPMs seamlessly

-Software Factory is a CI platform that provides a powerful platform to build software.
+Software Factory is a CI platform that provides a powerful environment to build software.
 It is based on Gerrit/Zuul/Jenkins and Nodepool.

-RPM Factory is bits to add to a formal Software Factory:
+RPM Factory is additions to add to a [Software Factory](http://github.com/redhat-cip/software-factory):

+* Gating scripts designed to communicate with a Koji builder
-* Default JJB macro to build and export RPM packages in RPM repositories
+* Default JJB macros to build and export RPM packages in RPM repositories
 * Default Nodepool image preparation script

-RPM Factory allows to perform gating both at Git repositories and RPM repositories level.
+RPM Factory allows to perform RPM projects gating two levels:
+* at Git repositories
+* at RPM repositories

 RPM Factory can be used against an already deployed Koji or CBS.
 But RPM Factory also comes with and Ansible playbook to deploy a Koji instance.

-# Deploy RPMFactory specialization on an existing SF
+# Deploy RPM Factory specialization on an existing SF

+RPM Factory comes with an Ansible playbook to ease SF specialization.

 This is quite safe to apply it to running SF.
-Here is the list of actions that will be performed:
+Here is the list of actions that will be performed by the playbook:

 - Copy koji client certificate on the SF node
 - Install koji client certificate in Jenkins Credential Binding